docker/machine/docs/get-started-cloud.md

 To remove a host and all of its containers and images, use `docker-machine rm`:

     $ docker-machine rm dev staging
+    Do you really want to remove "dev"? (y/n): y Successfully removed dev
+    Do you really want to remove "staging"? (y/n): y Successfully removed staging

     $ docker-machine ls
     NAME      ACTIVE   DRIVER       STATE     URL